nick-parker/klipper/docs/FAQ.md

 to manually flash the device using tools such as "avrdude" or "bossac" - see the [bootloader document](Bootloaders.md) for additional information.

+### My micro-controller is wired to an RPi3s UART0 pins and refuses to flash.

+You likely need to add `dtoverlay=disable_bt` to `/boot/config.txt`.
+The Raspberry pi 3 reuses UART0 for the bluetooth host chip, so the serial port will show up as `/dev/AMA0` but be flooded with garbage until bluetooth is disabled.
+UART0 is not recommended in general, but works reliably with this fix if your system requires it.

 ## How do I change the serial baud rate?